L. Eugene Pauling, 98, formerly of Elimsport, died Tuesday, March 17, 2020, at Wolf Run Village, Hughesville.

 Grenoble Funeral Home and the Pauling family encourage visitors that do plan to attend, please use discretion for yourselves and the families you travel home to.
 In these unprecedented times, the health and safety of everyone in our community is a priority.

-To plant a tree in memory of L. Eugene Pauling, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of L. Eugene Pauling, please visit our floral store.